penumbra-zone/penumbra/tools/parameter-setup/README.md

 * `cargo run` in this folder.

 The verifying and proving keys for each circuit will be created in a serialized form in the `proof-params/src/gen` folder.
-Those should be tracked using git lfs.
+The proving keys should be tracked using git lfs.
+The verifying keys are stored directly in git since they are small.

 Each time you regenerate the parameters, increment the version of the `penumbra-proof-params` crate.